-Pursuant to GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, Florida's Turnpike System (the "System") has adopted an alternative method of recording depreciation expense on its infrastructure assets (highway system and improvements).
+Pursuant to GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, the System adopted an alternative method of recording depreciation expense on its infrastructure assets (highway system and improvements).
 Under this alternative method, referred to as the modified approach, the System expenses certain maintenance and preservation costs and, consequently, does not report depreciation expense related to infrastructure.
-System assets accounted for under the modified approach include 461 centerline miles of roadway and 716 bridges.
+System assets accounted for under the modified approach include 483 centerline miles of roadway and 739 bridges.

-In using this modified approach, the System relies on the Florida Department of Transportation (the "Department") to maintain an asset management system that has an up-to-date inventory of System infrastructure assets and that performs condition assessments of those assets, summarizing the results using a measurement scale.
+In using this modified approach, the System relies on the Department to maintain an asset management system that has an up-to-date inventory of System infrastructure assets and to perform condition assessments of those assets, summarizing the results using a measurement scale.
 Using these results, System management estimates the annual amount to maintain and preserve its infrastructure at a condition level established and disclosed by the System.
 System management also documents the annual amount expensed to maintain and preserve its infrastructure at or above the established condition level.